Rally against gun violence held in Princeton

 Princeton hosts events to celebrate MLK Day

 January 16, 2022 — On January 12th, the Town Topics published a list of events in the Princeton community to commemorate Martin Luther King Jr. Day and fuel the spirit of service during the National Day of Service.
 The complete list and article can be found here.
-Some of these events can be found on our home page.

 Princeton Public Schools release details on upcoming PHS facilities referendum for vote on January 25th